 7.4 Shortlisted artists are wholly responsible for the shipping, transportation and insurance of works to London for exhibition and return shipping if works remain unsold.

 7.5 All artworks submitted must be ready to hang or install.
 Works on paper must be framed.
 Photographs must be framed or suitably mounted (e.g. on diasec).
 Artists working in new media, film, or video may be required to use their own equipment for the exhibition.

-7.8 Any work uncollected on the specified collection date/s will be stored at a separate location and the artist will be charged a storage fee.
+7.8 Any work uncollected during the period stated in 7.7 will be stored at a separate location and the artist will be charged a storage fee.

 8.1 All works submitted to the Prize should be available for sale by Young Masters Art Prize LLP; artworks that are not for sale should not be entered into the competition.
 If your work has been shortlisted or selected for the exhibition, it will be offered for sale for a period of time during the exhibition.
 In addition, all shortlisted works are required to be available for sale up to 6 months after the end of the exhibition.